CyprienForge/BangerTacos/README.md

 ## Technologies used

-Front-end : HTML5/CSS3/JavaScript (with a bit of JQuery)
+Front-end : HTML5/CSS3/JavaScript (with a bit of JQuery, MobileFirst)
 Back-End : PHP8/MySQL (DMBS : PHPMyAdmin)
-Design : Figma
+Design : Figma (See design into wiki)
 Virtualization : Docker
 Versionning : Git with GitHub
 CI : GitHub Actions